crossplane/crossplane/docs/stacks-guide.md

 ### Create the application namespace

-[Kubernetes namespaces][kubernetes-namespace-docs] are used to isolate resources in the same cluster, and we'll use them in our Crossplane control cluster too.
+[Kubernetes namespaces][kubernetes-namespaces-docs] are used to isolate resources in the same cluster, and we'll use them in our Crossplane control cluster too.
 Let's create a namespace for our application's resources.
 We'll call it `app-project1-dev` for the purposes of this